 Select a Program or Fund

-Because music touches our community in so many ways, you can choose what’s right for you based on your interests and connections.
+Music touches our community in many ways and you can choose what’s right for you based on your interests and connections.
 If giving to a specific gift or fund is not important, your gift to the general fund will be directed to the area of most pressing need!

 WYSO Music Makers is a non-competitive and inclusive program that provides quality instruments, private and group lessons, and performance opportunities to underserved students (ages 5 to 15) whose families are not able to afford them.
 75% of the students qualify for free or reduced lunch and most live on the south side of Madison.
 Ethnic and cultural backgrounds include Hispanic, African-American, African, Hmong, and East Asian and almost 70% of the students speak a language at home other than English.